abbreviatedman/react-unit-02-part-2-advanced-props-and-state/2d-state/exercise/readme.md

 }
 ```

-31. Then on our `<form>` element add `onSubmit={}` pointing to our newly created `handleSubmit()` function.
+34. Then in our `<form>` element add `onSubmit={}` pointing to our newly created `handleSubmit()` function.

 ```jsx
 <form onSubmit={handleSubmit}>
 ```

-32. Save all files and check your work in the browser.
+35. Save all files and check your work in the browser.
 At this point, you should be able to type new task descriptions and submitting the form will add your new task displayed on screen.

 ## Removing Data In Our State

 We would like the "X" buttons next to each task to remove that task from our state and thus remove the task from our screen.

-33. Head back to the file
+36. Head back to the file

-34. Open **/src/App.js**, and inside our `App` component above our `return()` statement we will create a new function to handle clicks from our remove button.
+37. Open **/src/App.jsx**, and inside our `App` component above our `return()` statement we will create a new function to handle clicks from our remove button.

 ```jsx
 function removeTask(taskId) {